Tuberculosis screening: Your questions answered

 The skin test, also called a tuberculin skin test (TST), involves a trained healthcare worker injecting a small amount of a substance called purified protein derivative under your skin and inspecting the injection site two to three days later.
 If you’ve ever been exposed to TB bacteria, you may develop a red bump on your skin at the injection site.

 TB screening alone cannot diagnose latent or active TB.
 If your TB screening results are positive, you should contact your provider for next steps.
-Your healthcare provider may recommend additional tests and exams to confirm if you have an active TB disease or latent TB infection, and to determine the appropriate course of monitoring and/or treatment for you.
+Your healthcare provider may recommend additional tests and exams to confirm if you have active TB disease or latent TB infection, and to determine the appropriate course of monitoring and/or treatment for you.

-6. How is tuberculosis treated?
+6. How is TB treated?

 TB infection is typically treated with a combination of antibiotics over a period of several months to a year.
 The overall length of treatment depends on the medication prescribed and whether you have latent or active TB.
 It is important to follow the entire course of treatment as prescribed by your healthcare provider.

-Screen for tuberculosis exposure with Labcorp OnDemand
+Screen for TB exposure with Labcorp OnDemand

-Screen for exposure to TB with one simple blood test you can purchase yourself from Labcorp OnDemand.
+Screen for exposure to TB with a simple blood test you can purchase from Labcorp OnDemand.
 This blood test can also help you provide proof of a negative TB test for work, travel or school.
 As always, discuss your results with your healthcare provider to see if treatment or further testing is necessary.